TheHive-Project/CortexDocs/analyzer_requirements.md

 The analyzer uses the free Robtex API which needs no subsequent configuration.
 However, the free API has limits with regard to rates and amount of data returned.

+### StaxxSearch
+Fetch observable details from an [Anomali STAXX](https://www.anomali.com/platform/staxx) instance.

+This analyzer comes in only one flavor.

+#### Requirements
+You need to install an Anomali STAXX instance or to have access to one to use the analyzer.
+Supply the following parameters to the analyzer in order to use it:

+- `auth_url`: URL of the authentication endpoint.
+- `query_url`: URL of the intelligence endpoint.
+- `username`: the STAXX user name.
+- `password`: the STAXX password.
+- `cert_check`: boolean indicating whether the certificate of the endpoint must be checked or not.
+- `cert_path`: path to the CA on the system to validate the endpoint's certificate if `cert_check` is true.

 ### StopForumSpam
 Query [StopForumSpam](http://www.stopforumspam.com) to check if an IP or email address is a known spammer.

 #### Requirements
 You need to define the tresholds above which the analyzed observable should be marked as `suspicious` or `malicious`.

+### ThreatCrowd
+Look up domains, mail and IP addresses on [ThreatCrowd](https://www.threatcrowd.org/), a service powered by AlienVault.

+This analyzer comes in only one flavor.

+No configuration is needed.
+It can be used out of the box.

 ### Tor Blutmagie
 Check if an IP address, a domain or a FQDN is known by [Blutmagie](http://torstatus.blutmagie.de/) to be linked to a Tor node.